cloudflare/terraform-provider-cloudflare/website/docs/r/record.html.markdown

 * `ttl` - (Optional) The TTL of the record ([automatic: '1'](https://api.cloudflare.com/#dns-records-for-a-zone-create-dns-record))
 * `priority` - (Optional) The priority of the record
 * `proxied` - (Optional) Whether the record gets Cloudflare's origin protection; defaults to `false`.
+* `allow_overwrite` - (Optional) Allow creation of this record in Terraform to overwrite an existing record, if any.
+This does not affect the ability to update the record in Terraform and does not prevent other resources within Terraform or manual changes outside Terraform from overwriting this record. `false` by default. **This configuration is not recommended for most environments**.

 ## Attributes Reference